Lying on a Resume (2022 Study)

 Career Expert

-lying on a CV
+lying on a resume

-When Mina Chang was hired as a senior administration official for the State Department in 2019, her credentials proved she was the right candidate for the job—
+When Mina Chang was hired as a senior administration official for the State Department in 2019, her credentials proved she was the right candidate for the job.
+Harvard MBA alumna.
+Graduate of the Army War College.
+Front cover of Time Magazine.
+CEO of a nonprofit.
+Position on a UN panel.

 Stellar candidate, right?
-There was just one problem—
+There was just one problem—She made it all up.

-You might not be fired by the President—or go to prison for a year as one Aussie did last week—for lying on your CV.
+Yes, the high and mighty lie on their resume as well—but even they have to face the consequences when caught.
+You might not be fired by the President, or go to prison for a year as one Aussie did last week for lying on your resume.
 Chances are, you’ve done it before, and haven’t gotten caught.

 We started thinking—just how wide scale is this problem?
 To investigate, we went directly to the source.
+We surveyed 1,051 Americans and asked if they lied, why they lied, and if they were caught.

 Lies All-Around

+So—who lies?
 Most studies focus on the who question—Boomers, Millennials, Gen Z.

-But—it doesn’t tell us much about the circumstances of why people lie on their CVs.
+Sure, it’s interesting to crown one generation as the most honorable.
+But it doesn’t tell us much about the circumstances of why people lie on their resumes.

-lying on a CV in numbers
+lying on a resume in numbers

-When respondents were asked about whether they knew a person who lied on their CV, an overwhelming 93% of people said yes.
+When respondents were asked about whether they knew a person who lied on their resume, an overwhelming 93% of people said yes.
 The three most common lies related to work experience (27%), skills (18%), and job duties (17%).

 Were these people caught, and if so, what happened?

 Only 31% of these people were caught.
 Of those individuals who were caught, 65% were either fired or not hired.
-That means only 21% of people who lied on their CV paid the price of losing a job or being passed up on one.
+That means only 21% of people who lied on their resume paid the price of losing a job or being passed up on one.

 Oh, the Lies We Tell

-Only 36% percent of respondents confessed to lying on a CV.
-That’s a 57% decrease when we personalise the question.
+Only 36% percent of respondents confessed to lying on a resume.
+That’s a 57% decrease when we personalize the question.
+How is this possible?

 • We might have sampled a group of thruthtellers.